Stephen ConroyAssociate Dean, Undergraduate Program

 - The Case for Admitting Settlement License Agreements in a Reasonable Royalty Analysis, Les Nouvelles/Licensing Executives Society International

 - Estimating School Proximity Effects on Housing Prices: The Importance of Robust Spatial Controls in Hedonic Estimations, Journal of Real Estate Finance and Economics

 - A Tale of Trade-offs: The Impact of Macroeconomic Factors on Environmental Concern, Journal of Environmental Management/Elsevier, Inc.

-Stephen Conroy is currently a Professor of Economics and director of the Center for Peace of Commerce at the University of San Diego, where he joined the faculty in the fall 2004.
-Professor Conroy earned a Ph.D. in Economics from the University of Southern California (1998), where he also received an M.A. in Economics (1995) and completed an NIA postdoctoral research fellowship in 1999.
-Professor Conroy received a bachelor’s degree in Economics from Creighton University, where he graduated with honors in 1987.
-Before coming to USD, Professor Conroy was a faculty member at the University of West Florida in Pensacola, Florida.
+Stephen Conroy is a professor of economics and faculty director of the Center for Peace of Commerce at the University of San Diego, where he joined the faculty in the fall 2004.
+Conroy earned a PhD (1998) and MA (1995) in economics from the University of Southern California.
+He earned a bachelor's degree in economics from Creighton University, where he graduated with honors in 1987.
+Before coming to USD, Conroy was a faculty member at the University of West Florida in Pensacola, Florida.

 He has published more than 25 journal articles, book chapters and conference proceedings and his work has appeared in a variety of journals.
 He has consulted extensively in litigation support and valuation of nonmarket assets.
 Conroy has won several research and teaching awards at USD, most notably a prestigious University Professor Award in 2012.